Learn how to Shop your Stash (Crafters)

 How I can and you would be able to Shop your Stash

-Once I have completed this project I will be able to either look through Evernote to find what I am looking for or browse through my physical collection of stamps or dies then check on Evernote what products I have that work with it.
-This project is going to take my quite some time but it is very much my hope that I will get through it and when I have finished I will have a fabulous record of all my wonderful crafting resources.
-Maybe I won’t need to buy as much stash in the future (she said and then laughed and laughed and laughed) Well it might mean that I will be making more organised purchases of what I really do not have in my collection rather than ending up with several nearly identical stamp sets.
+Once I have completed this project I will be able to either look through my database to find what I am looking for or browse through my physical collection of stamps or dies then check on Evernote what products I have that work with it.
+This project is going to take my quite some time but it is, very much my hope, that I will get through it, and when I have finished I will have a fabulous record of all my wonderful crafting resources.
+Maybe I won’t need to buy as much stash in the future (she said and then laughed and laughed and laughed).
+Well it might mean that I will be making more organised purchases of what I really do not have in my collection rather than ending up with several nearly identical stamp sets.

 Until next time,